Mahmood-1/Mahmood-1/README.md

 - 👋 Hi, I’m @Mahmood-1
 - 👀 I’m interested in ...
 Quality assurance and control engineering
-- 🌱 I’m currently learning ...Flutter language
+- 🌱 I’m currently learning ...
+Flutter language
-- 💞️ I’m looking to collaborate on ...UXUI and Kotlin language
+- 💞️ I’m looking to collaborate on ...
+UXUI and Kotlin language
 - 📫 How to reach me ...
 Mobile: +972595333781

 <!---